Skip to searchSkip to main content

 • Document Initialization, Programming, and Module Setup Processes using OEM Procedures (e.g., for modules), if needed

-• A DTC may exist to indicate calibration is needed.
+• A DTC may exist to indicate calibration is required

 Post-Repair Scan Documentation